tranminhnhat1005/shadower/README.md

 ## Options

-Shadower supports 2 options, both of which are optional:
+Shadower-JS supports 2 options, both of which are optional:
 * *type* - _hard | soft_ (Default to soft)
 * *padding* - _boolean_ (Default to false)